NIU-CS-team/minesweeper/README.md

 # Minesweeper

-This is a multiplayer minesweeper game made by C++ and OpenGL.
+This is a multiplayer minesweeper game made by C++ and SFML.

 ## Installation